AayushSameerShah/CrackTheCode/README.md

 <strong> Just Run the .py file </strong>
 <br>

-<p style="border-left:2px solid green"> If you are curious, how I performed the project, then try the open with... </p>
+ If you are curious, how I performed the project, then try the open with...